 Achieving fuel diversity with sustainable generation resources*

-The Gainesville Renewable Energy Center (GREC) produces biomass energy from local wood waste.
-The 102.5-megawatt (MW) facility, located on GRU's Deerhaven Generating Station property, began commercial operations in December 2013.
-GRU does not own the plant, but purchases and owns 100 percent of the energy produced.
-By using a local fuel source to produce energy, GREC promotes the community’s energy independence, adds diversity to the fuel supply and helps shield customers from potential increases fossil-fuel prices.
+The Deerhaven Renewable Generating Station (DHR) produces biomass energy from local wood waste.
+The 102.5-megawatt (MW) facility is located adjacent to GRU's Deerhaven Generating Station.
+By using a local fuel source to produce energy, DHR promotes the community’s energy independence, adds diversity to the fuel supply and helps shield customers from potential increases fossil-fuel prices.

 Approximately 16 MW of solar energy have been installed through GRU’s solar initiatives.
 This includes 14.1 MW through the Solar Feed-in-tariff program and an additional 1.9 MW through Net Metering.